 This creamy, completely irresistible chicken dinner is salty, sweet, savory, briny, and full of so many good things.

 Good things including caramelized onions bathed in garlic and white wine.
 Tender, sweet sun-dried tomatoes drenched in cream sauce.
 And salty, briny olives scattered all around.
 Oh, and there’s perfectly seared and seasoned chicken breasts in there as well.

 Chicken with Olive and Tomatoes – the perfect combo.

 Creamy Chicken with Olives and Tomatoes isn’t something you might naturally gravitate towards when thinking of the perfect combination of ingredients.
 But let me assure you, the slightly eccentric pairing of olives, sun-dried tomatoes and caramelized onions is a true hero in the flavor department.

-It also helps all of the friendly ingredients are simmered in a creamy white wine sauce spiked with a squeeze of fresh lemon juice, which is always a good thing.
+It also helps that all of the friendly ingredients are simmered in a creamy white wine sauce spiked with a squeeze of fresh lemon juice – always a good thing.